sce/flot/API.md

 ```

 would draw a line parallel to the x axis at y = 1.
 You can control the
-line width with "lineWidth" in the range object.
+line width with `lineWidth` in the range object.

 An example function that makes vertical stripes might look like this: